winccoa/build-winccoa-manager/.docs/BUILD.md

 conan profile detect

-rem install the dependencies using conan for RelWithDebInfo conan install . --output-folder=%BUILDDIR% --build=missing --profile=../config/conan/win_msvc2022vc143.txt -s build_type=RelWithDebInfo -c tools.cmake.cmaketoolchain:generator=Ninja
+rem install the dependencies using conan for RelWithDebInfo conan install . --output-folder=%BUILDDIR% --build=missing --profile=../config/conan/win_%OAVERS%.txt -s build_type=RelWithDebInfo -c tools.cmake.cmaketoolchain:generator=Ninja

 rem Conan creates the correct VCvars script, init with this call "%BUILDDIR%/conanvcvars.bat"

-rem open the source so in Visual Studio Code and use the generated cmake-presets there code .
+rem add the WinCC OA bin directory to the PATH and open the source so everything rem else can be done in Visual Studio Code using the generated cmake-presets set PATH=C:/Siemens/Automation/WinCC_OA/%OAVERS%/bin;%PATH% code .

 rem alternative do everything on the commandline